publiccodenet/about/activities/value-and-impact/business-case-typology/risk-of-existing-codebase.md

 ## Need/problem:

-* organization(s) with large codebase(s) with high technical debt, either in production or failed development not in production.
+* Organization(s) with large codebase(s) with high technical debt, either in production or failed development not in production.

 ## Value proposition of codebase stewardship: